FuelLabs/fuel-indexer/README.md

 [![docs](https://docs.rs/fuel-indexer/badge.svg)](https://docs.rs/fuel-indexer/)
 [![discord](https://img.shields.io/badge/chat%20on-discord-orange?&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/xfpK4Pe)

-The Fuel Indexer is a standalone binary that can be used to index various components of the blockchain.
+The Fuel indexer is a standalone service that can be used to index various components of the blockchain.
 These indexable components include blocks, transactions, receipts, and state within a Fuel network, allowing for high-performance read-only access to the blockchain for advanced dApp use-cases.

 ## Usage